Bed Bug Infestation in the Bedroom? (Here’s What To Do)

 What Are the Main Causes of Bed Bugs?

-Bed bugs don’t just appear in your home.
-They get there by hitching lifts in your clothes.
-However, they cant actually cling to the clothes themselves, so most often it might be in folds, pockets, between your socks and shoes, or in a briefcase or backpack.
+Bedbugs don’t just appear in your home.
+They get there by hitching lifts in your clothes, luggage, and other items.
+However, they cant actually cling to the clothes themselves, so most often they’re hiding in folds, pockets, between your socks and shoes, etc.

 You’ll usually get them from contact with people who have an infestation or in public places where the bed bug was hitching a ride on someone else and fell off.